Updated: Aug 20

 Technical Debt Based On Company Size

-There are at times good reasons for technical debt accumulation.
-For example, a start-up or a growth company that is seeking to get to market quickly for competitive or revenue pressures may take shortcuts at least on a temporary basis.
-There is nothing wrong with that as long as they are tracking it, prioritizing it, and making decisions about it.
+There are, at times, good reasons for technical debt accumulation.
+For example, a start-up or a growth company that is seeking to get to market quickly for competitive or revenue pressures may take shortcuts, at least temporarily.
+Nothing is wrong with that as long as they are tracking it, prioritizing it, and making decisions about it.

 Impact of Technical Debt